Published in The Best Ten-Minute Plays, 2011 (Smith & Kraus)

 JONATHAN is enamored of his professor, MELISSA.

 He's sure it's Fate.
+She's sure it isn't.

 One of them must be wrong.